What Is a Quiet Time?

 And yet, unless we allow silence in our lives, we can’t hear the voice of the Holy Spirit speaking to us.

-I have literally countless emails from readers everyday who confess that their #1 hindrance to an effective quiet time is distraction.
-And I understand that because there are so many things around us to distract us.
+I receive countless emails from readers every day who confess that their number one hindrance to effective quiet time is distraction.

 But an effective quiet time must first start with quiet….silence.